sassoftware/sas-trustworthy-ai-life-cycle/website/docs/7-monitor-model.md

 > </br>

 ### 7.1.2 Execute and schedule model monitoring and KPIs
 **Model developer or model engineer**: Execute and schedule your model monitoring plan.
 Document or save the model's performance for the chosen KPIs.
-Repeat at each candense.
+Repeat at each candense:

 > </br>
 > </br>